How Do I get them?

 How Are They Treated?

 The majority are harmless and usually go away on their own, unless, of course, they become painful or grow in size and become very embarrassing.
 Waiting for them to go away on their own, however, may prove to be risky as they might grow in size and volume and there is always the risk of contaminating others with this disease.
 As such, it is best to seek immediate medical treatment to reduce the risk to others.
 The best treatment for warts will ultimately depend on the type, complexity, and location of the wart and the age and physical health of the patient.
 Keep in mind, there is no cure for the human papillomavirus, so even though the wart may be gone from your skin, the virus might stay in the skin and the wart may reappear.
-Let’s have a look at some of the common treatment options for warts:
+It’s important to prioritize yourself and your wellbeing, so visit Bloom MedSpa today and get a prescription and just so you know you should ask you doctor how long for prescription to be ready.
+Now let’s have a look at some of the common treatment options for warts:

 - use of prescription creams (with strong salicylic or glycolic acid)